Akifartun/Embedded-MicroPython/weekly/make-automation-get_weather-example.md

     ![](images/get_weather-images/webhook_module_3.png)
     ![](images/get_weather-images/webhook_module_4.png)

     The picture below shows that the webhook module is in listening mode to access the names of the variables you send.
 In this case, you need to run **"examples → make_automation → get_weather.py "** once from the repository via Thonny IDE.
 Keep the webhook url that appears here for running the code.
-To run the code, go to **"Test the code example "** heading and after running it back continue from here.
+To run the code, go to [**Test the code example**](#test-the-code-example) heading and after running it back continue from here.

     ![](images/get_weather-images/webhook_module_5.png)